Chart Color Schemes

 The level of general health in Prairiewood is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Prairiewood shows better-than-average health outcomes, according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Prairiewood shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Both younger and older age groups have low prevalence of common health conditions.
-Private health cover is found to be relatively low at approximately 49% of the total population (around 1,686 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.
+The rate of private health cover is approximately 49% of the total population (around 1,686 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.

-The most prevalent medical conditions are arthritis and diabetes, affecting 8.0% and 7.1% of residents respectively.
-Around 72.6% of residents claim to be completely free from medical ailments, compared to Greater Sydney's 74.6%.
-Under-65s in Prairiewood have better-than-average health outcomes.
-The area has a higher proportion of seniors aged 65 and over at 25.3%, compared to Greater Sydney's 15.4%.
-Health outcomes among seniors are generally strong, aligning with national rankings for the general population.
+The most prevalent medical conditions are arthritis and diabetes, affecting 8.0 and 7.1% of residents respectively, while 72.6% report having no medical ailments, compared to 74.6% in Greater Sydney.
+Health outcomes for the under-65 population are better than average.
+The area has 25.6% of residents aged 65 and over (886 people), higher than Greater Sydney's 15.4%.
+Senior health outcomes align with national rankings, similar to those of the general population.

 Frequently Asked Questions - Health